zomglings/thorax/README.md

 ## Cursors

 `thx` will print out cursors to the last processed event.
-If for some reason your job gets interrupted, you can pass the most recent cursor when you restart the job using the `-cursor` argument.
+If you want to process all events since your last synchronization or if for some reason your job gets interrupted, you can pass the most recent cursor when you restart the job using the `-cursor` argument.

 For example:
 ```bash